Search This Blog

 There's two more running jokes that stick in my mind, ones about Scotland but its just very obvious stereotyping so y'know.
 The other joke is character related, now in comedy most characters have their own quirks, Chris are plucky farmboy hero -who I haven't mentioned before nor will again-

-Billy is a gun toting victory or death red bashing Cold Warrior whose ten years premature.
+Billy is a gun toting victory or death red bashing Cold Warrior, whose ten years premature.
 He hates the Commies and thinks the Nazi's are Communists and yes he brings this up every time a fire fights about to break out.
-This character is a bitter cynical response to the tendency of Hollywood films to paint America as the sole saviours of WWII, and as we all know every light hearted wacky comedy could do with a big serving mean spirited cynicism.
-The character type is wretched and their existence is petty and childish they need to go away.
-If you don't like the Americans then don't make them characters in your film.
+This character is a bitter cynical response to the tendency of Hollywood films to paint America as the sole saviours of WWII, and as we all know every light-hearted wacky comedy could do with a big serving of mean spirited cynicism.
+The character type is wretched, and their existence is petty and childish, they need to go away.
+If you don't like the Americans, then don't make them characters in your film.

 No comments: